educates/labs-installation-guides/workshops/lab-lookup-consumption/workshop/content/08-end-user-identifier.md

 When requesting a workshop, a unique identifier for an end user making use of the custom front end web portal can be supplied.
 This is passed via the `clientUserId` property.
-This ID would usually be something like a uuid, but an email address might also be used.
+This ID would usually be something like a UUID, but an email address might also be used.

 If this property is not supplied, every time a workshop request is made against